Your Guide to Planning, Planting, and Growing Ferns

 3. Cover the roots with soil and water well.

 Most ferns grow best in loose, loamy soil that is rich in organic matter.
-Before planting, take the time to work in compost and peat moss.
+Before planting, you can enrich the soil by working in organic matter such as compost, shredded leaves and peat moss.

 Though most ferns are not fussy about soil pH, some types prefer acidic soil.
 Check the pH of your soil and choose ferns that will be happy in those growing conditions.